iplus-framework/iPlusMES/README.md

 3. Reverting changes
 https://github.com/dotnet/efcore/issues/14594

-If you want to use **iPlus for productive operation** use this release 9.0 fork instead of the official nuget packages.
+If you want to use **iPlus for productive operation** use this release 9.0 fork and **branch "ef_for_iPlus_compilable"** instead of the official nuget packages.
 Open the [Directory.Build.props](https://github.com/iplus-framework/iPlus/blob/main/Directory.Build.props) file and set **UseEFCoreForkIPlus to True to** include the compiled ef-assemblies.

 ## Documentation